About

 imooireci@gmail.com

-Irma is a leading expert on labour market research and life course dynamics.
-She is internationally known for her work on the socio-economic consequences of joblessness, underemployment and precarious employment for workers and their families.
-Irma's work has been recognized through various prizes, grants and visiting fellowships including visiting positions at the Nuffield College, Oxford University (2017), the University of Madison, Wisconsin in 2010, 2011 and 2012, the Federal Institute for Population Research in Wiesbaden, Germany (2022) and the Centre for Politics of Inequality, Haifa, Israel (2023).
+Over the past 15 years of my academic career, I have rigorously researched labour market and career dynamics to understand how disruptive events such as - unemployment, underemployment, early disadvantage and the changing nature of work - shape labour market inequalities for workers and their families.
+My work has been recognised through various prizes, grants and visiting fellowships including visiting positions at the Nuffield College, Oxford University (2017), the University of Madison, Wisconsin in 2010, 2011 and 2012, the Federal Institute for Population Research in Wiesbaden, Germany (2022) and the Centre for Politics of Inequality, Haifa, Israel (2023).

 New!
 Australian Research Council Grant - The Consequences of Non-Standard Employment on Fertility (2021-2024)